 Tap your roots into the living water, and feast on the Bread of Life, and there bear fruit for your God and King.

-My hope and prayer for you, my dear children, would be that you would plant yourselves next to this river yourself so that you would not be blown from one strange doctrine to another, like the waves on the ocean.
+My hope and prayer for you, my dear children, would be that you would plant yourselves next to this river so that you would not be blown from one strange doctrine to another, like the waves on the ocean.
 Put God’s Word in your heart.
 Meditate on it day and night.
-Pray earnestly that God would not let you be led astray, that He would hold you fast in the storms of life, as will I be also praying for you.
+Pray earnestly that God would not let you be led astray, that He would hold you fast in the storms of life, as will I also be praying for you.

 With great love,